mebjas/mebjas.github.io/_posts/2022-04-10-write-fast-and-maintainable-code-with-halide-part-2.md

 gradient.tile(x, y, x_outer, y_outer, x_inner, y_inner, 4, 4);
 ```

 With both split and reorder in hand, we can now do tiled evaluations.
-The above shedule allows us to split both `x` and `y` loop by a factor of 4 and reorder the order of execution.
+The above schedule allows us to split both `x` and `y` loop by a factor of 4 and reorder the order of execution.
 The generated code is now complex but should look something like

 ```c++
 for (int y_outer = 0; y_outer < 2; y_outer++) {